bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 * Explain how the CPU provides concurrency:

+- Concurrency occurs when two processes are running in the same timeframe usually with a dependency between the processes. that can happen with overlapping times.
+Since CPUs can only perform one action per cycle, most cpus have multiple cores or virtual cores or utilize parallelism.

 * Describe assembly language and machine language:

+- assembly is a low level language that has a strong relationship to machine language and is complied to machine language.
+Way easier to read than machine language.

+- machine language is usually binary or hex and is the language the CPUs van run.

 * Suggest the role that graphics cards play in machine learning:

+- GPUs are design for parallelism, so they are able to perform instructions at the same time.
+They have more CPUs and are able to process more bandwidth from memory. a drawback is they normally have a lower amount of ram

 ## Coding